Michael Carter (actor): Star Wars

 Carter had never seen the original Star Wars film, and had only seen the sequel, The Empire Strikes Back, because he was working at the time in a theater production with Anthony Daniels, who played C-3PO in the film.
 Carter spent three months undergoing extensive makeup casts and tests for the character at Elstree Studios before shooting began.
 Molds were made from his hands and head.
 Several foam appliances were sculpted to conform to Carter's face, and molds were made and cast into foam latex, which were then trimmed and carefully glued to the actor's face.
 It took about eight-and-a-half hours to apply the makeup to Carter the first time, though the process was eventually reduced to slightly under an hour.
 Carter had been told a great deal of makeup would be involved with the part, but he said, "I did not know what I was letting myself in for when it came to having to wear so much makeup.
 It did come as a bit of a shock."

 Following his appearance in Return of the Jedi, Carter was offered several alien roles or parts that involved heavy amounts of prosthetics.
 For example, he was cast in the role of Radu Molasar, a monster and warlord in the Michael Mann film The Keep (1983), as a direct result of his work in Return of the Jedi.
 Carter has continued to receive letters and autograph requests from Star Wars fans for decades after the film's release, and he has made appearances at sci-fi and fantasy conventions.
 Carter was offered the opportunity to reprise the role of Bib Fortuna in the prequel The Phantom Menace, but he declined due to the rigors associated with the makeup application.

 Other roles

+On stage Carter has appeared at the National Theatre, in the West End, and in Broadway theatre.
 He co-wrote the 1991 film One Man's War starring Anthony Hopkins.

-On stage Carter has appeared at the National Theatre, in the West End, and in Broadway theatre.

 His appearances on television include Rebus with both John Hannah and Ken Stott, and Taggart.
 He starred as the polygynist husband of Brenda Fricker and Josette Simon in the 1992 TV mini-series Seekers, and as Tulloch, head of the Helicopter Emergency Medical Service in Thames TV's seven part series Call Red.
-He also portrayed King Jaehaerys I Targaryen in the HBO fantasy series House of the Dragon, a prequel to Game of Thrones.
-Carter created the role of Douglas Raeburn in twenty two episodes of BBC Scotland's Two Thousand Acres of Sky.
+He also portrayed King Jaehaerys I Targaryen in the HBO fantasy series House of the Dragon (2022).

-He has performed voice work in the video games Demon's Souls, and Dark Souls.